hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/statements.md

 Conclusion

 Solidity-like statements in CVL simplify the process of writing specifications by using a syntax that closely resembles Solidity.
 These statements align with the familiar patterns and structures used in Solidity smart contracts, making it easier for developers and auditors to express and verify the desired behaviors and conditions in a contract.
 Understanding and using these statements contributes to more readable and expressive CVL specifications.

 Statements

-The bodies of {doc}rules <rules>, {doc}functions <functions>, and {doc}hooks <hooks> in CVL are made up of statements.
+The bodies of {doc}rules <rules>, {doc}functions <functions>, and {doc}hooks #  in CVL are made up of statements.
 Statements describe the steps that are simulated by the Prover when evaluating a rule.

 Statements in CVL are similar to statements in Solidity, although there are some differences; see {ref}control-flow.
 This document lists the available CVL commands.

+Syntax

+The syntax for statements in CVL is given by the following EBNF grammar:

+block ::= statement { statement }
+statement ::= type id [ "=" expr ] ";"
+| "require" expr ";"
+| "static_require" expr ";"
+| "assert" expr [ "," string ] ";"
+| "static_assert" expr [ "," string ] ";"
+| "satisfy" expr [ "," string ] ;"
+| "requireInvariant" id "(" exprs ")" ;"
 ---
-## lhs
+# lhs

-lhs ::= id [ "[" expr "]" ] [ "," lhs ]
+id [ "[" expr "]" ] [ "," lhs ]

-See basics for the id and string productions.
-See types for the type production.
-See expr for the expr and function_call productions.
+See {doc}basics for the id and string productions.
+See {doc}types for the type production.
+See {doc}expr for the expr and function_call productions.

-## Variable declarations
+# Variable declarations

 Unlike undefined variables in most programming languages, undefined variables in CVL are a centrally important language feature.
-If a variable is declared but not defined, the Prover will generate models with every possible value of the undefined variable.
+If a variable is declared but not defined, the Prover will generate {term}models with every possible value of the undefined variable.

 Undefined variables in CVL behave the same way as rule parameters.

 When the Prover reports a counterexample that violates a rule, the values of the variables declared in the rule are displayed in the report.
 Variables declared in CVL functions are not currently visible in the report.

-## assert and require
+# assert and require

 The assert and require commands are similar to the corresponding statements in Solidity.
 The require statement is used to specify the preconditions for a rule, while the assert statement is used to specify the expected behavior of contract functions.

-During verification, the Prover will ignore any model that causes the require expressions to evaluate to false.
+During verification, the Prover will ignore any {term}model that causes the require expressions to evaluate to false.
 Unlike Solidity, the require statement does not contain a descriptive message, because the Prover will never consider an example where the require statement evaluates to false.

 The assert statements define the expected behavior of contract functions.
 If it is possible to generate a model that causes the assert expression to evaluate to false, the Prover will construct one of them and report a violation.